-An easy no-cook low carb marinara sauce that is loaded with flavor, not sugar!
-It’s the perfect keto tomato sauce for Fathead Pizza, or to serve with zucchini noodles or spaghetti squash when you need a keto pasta fix!
+An easy no-cook keto marinara sauce that is loaded with flavor, not sugar!
+It’s the perfect low carb tomato sauce for pizza, zucchini noodles or spaghetti squash when you need a keto Italian fix!

-I’m posting this really easy low carb marinara sauce recipe because I’ll be including two recipes that call for keto marinara sauce in next week’s 7 Day Keto Meal Plan.
-I will also update old posts to include a link to this recipe.
+I’m posting this really easy keto marinara sauce recipe because I’ll be including two recipes that call for it in next week’s 7 Day Keto Meal Plan.

-Wanna know what’s crazy awesome about this Keto marinara sauce?
+Wanna know what else is crazy awesome about this Keto marinara sauce?

 The key to this delicious keto marinara sauce is to start with the best quality tomatoes.
 We always use certified San Marzano (the brand doesn’t matter) tomatoes, and it makes a world of difference.
 It costs a bit more per can, but since you don’t eat a ton of it on keto anyway, trust me it’s worth the price (and still cheaper than a decent store-bought marinara.)